sheikh1233/fabric-modding-wiki/getting-started/creating-project.md

 You'll want to select the "Minecraft" generator in the left sidebar.

 Make sure that you have selected "Mod" for the Platform Type toggle, and "Fabric" for the loader toggle.
-If you are developing for 1.18-1.20.4 use Java 17:
+If you are developing for 1.18-1.20.4 use Java 17 as the JDK:

 ![](./_assets/creating-a-project_0.png)